agility/agilitycms-dotnet-starter/README.md

 # Agility CMS & .NET 5 Starter

-New to Agility CMS?
-[Sign up for a FREE account](https://agilitycms.com/free)
+To start using the Agility CMS & .NET 5 Starter, [sign up](https://agilitycms.com/free) for a FREE account and create a new Instance using the Blog Template.

 [Introduction to .NET5 and Agility CMS](https://help.agilitycms.com/hc/en-us/articles/4404089239693)